 |Olympus E-510||Y||none||none||-||-||none||2.0||-||-||-||Olympus E-510|

 It is notable that the 1DX Mark II has a microphone port, which is missing on the E-5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Olympus E-5 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 12.2MP) with a 30% higher linear resolution.